 Fab documentation for flex circuits and rigid-flex boards.

 In the last blog on rigid-flex PCBs, I talked about the fabrication processes typically used by board houses.
 It’s important to understand the steps required to build up a rigid-flex or flex circuit PCB because it has a big effect on how you need to design the board.
 And it also affects what needs to be included in your fabrication data set to send the design to successful fabrication.
-If you haven’t read parts 1 and 2 of this blog, go read them here and here before continuing on.
+If you haven’t read 1 and 2 of this blog, go read them here and here before continuing on.

 Let’s talk about documentation then.
 This is essentially where we tell the fabricator what we want, and it’s probably the most likely part of the process where errors or misunderstandings can make costly delays happen.
 Fortunately there are standards we can reference to make sure we are communicating clearly to the fabricator, in particular IPC-2223B (which I am referencing in writing this).